Test code: WE0101

 We constantly follow genetic literature adapting new relevant information and findings to our diagnostics.
 Relevant novel discoveries can be rapidly translated and adopted into our diagnostics without delay.
 These processes ensure that our diagnostic tests and clinical statements remain the most up-to-date on the market.

 As WES covers all protein-coding genes of the genome, it enables detection of variants that are not associated with the indication for ordering the sequencing but are of medical value for patient care.
 These kind of findings are called secondary or incidental findings.
-We follow the ACMG Recommendations for Reporting Incidental Findings in Clinical Exome and Genome Sequencing to seek and report clinically actionable mutations of specified types in 56 genes determined by ACMG, if the patient or the caregiver has opted-in for analysis and reporting of secondary findings.
+We follow the ACMG Recommendations for Reporting Incidental Findings in Clinical Exome and Genome Sequencing to seek and report clinically actionable mutations of specified types in 59 genes determined by ACMG, if the patient or the caregiver has opted-in for analysis and reporting of secondary findings.
 If parents or other family members are also subjected to WES, they also have the possibility to opt-in for analysis and reporting of secondary findings.
-Secondary findings are reported in a separate statement document and reported variants are confirmed using Sanger sequencing.
+Secondary findings are reported in a separate statement.
+All reported secondary findings variants are based on high-quality variant calls in NGS data but these variants do not go through Sanger confirmation, which is in-line with the ACMG policy.
+Secondary findings are not analyzed or reported for deceased individuals or fetal samples.

 ICD & CPT codes